What Is Permanent Makeup/Microblading?

-Over 18's ONLY for any permanent makeup or lip/dermal filler procedure.
+Over 18's ONLY for any permanent makeup tattoo procedure.

 NO CHILDREN are allowed on my premises.
-I'm sorry, but since I offer tattooing services and work with needles and syringes, it is strictly not permitted by the council.
+I'm sorry, but since I offer tattooing services and work with needles and syringes daily, it is strictly not permitted by the council.

 Permanent makeup can NOT be performed on anyone who is PREGNANT or BREASTFEEDING.